ccnmtl/compiled3/content/articles/fosdem-2020.md

 <img class="img-fluid" src="/img/assets/ibm-hd.jpg" width="640" height="480"
      alt="5MB IBM hard disk being delivered (1956)" />

-In this talk, Liam mentions The Future of Programming, a talk by Bret Victor in 2013, made from the perspective of 1973, complete with an old-fashioned slide deck and a pocket protector.
+In this talk, Liam mentions [The Future of Programming](https://www.youtube.com/watch?v=8pTEmbeENF4) , a talk by Bret Victor in 2013, made from the perspective of 1973, complete with an old-fashioned slide deck and a pocket protector.

 # [HTTP/3 for everyone](https://fosdem.org/2020/schedule/event/http3/) - Daniel Stenberg